kercre123/victor/docs/architecture/animations.md

  * **Gapless playback:** due to there only being one current "streaming" animation and the way the AnimationStreamer in the animation process interacts with the AnimationComponent in the Robot on the main engine thread, there are often small pauses or "hiccups" between two animations (e.g. from a one-engine-tick delay before one animation is registered to have ended and the next is set).
  * **Automatic smooth transitions:** there is not yet any mechanism to ensure a smooth transition from the final keyframe of one animation to the starting one of the next.
 Therefore, care must generally be take to play animations in sequences that make and prevent noticeable jumps.
 This is particular try for the eyes, which can exhibit undesirable "pops".

+ ---

+# Content Pipeline

+## Animation Authoring

+Animation files and tools are stored in a separate subversion repository, setup instructions are here: https://ankiinc.atlassian.net/wiki/spaces/COZMO/pages/73498743/Setting+up+Cornerstone+for+the+first+time

+Facial animations are created and edited in Maya; there is a rig that represents the Victor robot with manipulators for changing both face and eye parameters.

+(images/animation_rig.png)

+Animations are exported by the Maya Game Exporter, segments on the Maya time line are split into multiple files, exported as JSON and binaries, JSON files are further packed into .tar files.

+(images/animation_export.png)

+## Animation Exporter

+`cozmo-animation/trunk/tools/other/export_maya_anim.sh` is the main entry point that initializes the Maya python API and calls into the Anki Python library (`cozmo-animation/trunk/tools/pylibs/ankimaya`) that does the work.

+`export_from_maya.py` takes a list of source Maya files (.ma) and calls export_for_robot() for each; when the export is complete a list of files needed to be committed to svn is reported.

+`export_for_robot.py` processes keyframes and yields .tar files of JSON files.
+There are special cases and restrictions for each kinds of keyframe, for example, lift keyframes take the first frame as the bind pose.

+## Deploy

+Exported animation files are pulled into the repo by `project/victor/build-victor.sh` that issues svn commands to update from the animation repo.

+During deployment only the .bin files are copied onto the robot.